SAP/spartacus-docs/_pages/dev/pwa/pwa-setup.md

     ng add @spartacus/schematics --pwa
     ```

-    **Note:** The command works regardless if you already have Spartacus installed.
+    **Note:** The command works even if you already have Spartacus installed.

     **Note:** If you have more than one project in your workspace, use the `--project` flag to add PWA to your main project.

-    **Note:** If you already have the `@angular/pwa` dependency, do the following:
+    If you already have the `@angular/pwa` dependency, do the following:

     - remove the `@angular/pwa` dependency from `package.json`
     - run `yarn` to remove the dependencies from your app
-    - run `ng add @spartacus/schematics --pwa`.
+    - run `ng add @spartacus/schematics --pwa`

     Adding the dependency using `ng add @spartacus/schematics --pwa` also triggers the angular PWA schematic, which automatically does the following:

     - creates default PWA configuration files
-    - creates the service worker configuration file - `ngsw-config.json`
+    - creates the `ngsw-config.json` service worker configuration file
     - creates icons
-    - updates the `angular.json` file to include PWA related resources in your build
+    - updates the `angular.json` file to include PWA-related resources in your build
     - updates project files for PWA readiness.

 2. Build your app in `prod` mode, as follows: